 As a social media marketer, I don’t claim to be a great designer, but I also know the importance of good design.
 Similarly, though as a business you might know the importance of design, it might not be possible to afford an in-house designer or there might not be enough time to connect with a freelance designer.
 In such situations, I have always relied on a few design tools that have made my life easy.
 Here are a few tools that I have collated.
 These tools come in handy for the busy solo entrepreneur or personal brand to create some eye-catching designs without breaking into a sweat.

 This is by far the simplest tool that I have come across.
 It also offers great amounts of flexibility for a free plan.
 You can create all kinds of social media graphics, presentations and posters etc. using Canva.
 The paid version allows you to have a design team and set your color palette and design templates.
+In Pro version you can resize the design for various platforms, remove background and use paid images for free!
 They have a wide range of free images and designs that you can customize to make your own or create a new one from scratch.
-As all images are customized based on the platform it will be published, worrying about remembering all dimensions is not required.++-
+As all images are customized based on the platform it will be published, worrying about remembering all dimensions is not required.
+I have the Pro version and it has been a value for money buy from day one.

 Adobe Spark is a web application that is similar to Canva.
 It has a free offering which lets you design based on the platform that you wish to publish.
 They also have an option of creating video and voice presentations and this can come in handy for presentations or online videos.